dhemery/trot.dale.emery.name/content/posts/2003/06/kill_it_grill_it.md

 tags:
 - My Day
 date: "2003-06-10"

-title: Kill It &amp; Grill It
+title: Kill It & Grill It
-comments: true
-published: true
-layout: post
 ---

 <p> I went to Borders on Friday to buy some business stuff and the <em>Animatrix DVD</em>.
 The parking lot was kinda full, which is odd for mid-afternoon. </p>